New York City General Membership Branch Bylaws

 - Checks in with and coordinates with standing committee chairs, organizing or otherwise, and ensures regular timely reports.
 Also discusses what needs the committee has and communicates this to delegates.

-- Delegates are charged with: signing up new members, collecting dues, and maintaining regular contact with Members on their contact sheets at least once a month.
+- Delegates are charged with: signing up new members, collecting dues, and maintaining regular contact with members on their contact sheets at least once a month.

 - The roles of the delegates go beyond the collection of dues.
-Delegates will be asked to build and maintain relationships with Members on their contact sheet, for the purpose of getting them involved in organizing projects, other committees, and for giving everyone a face for the IWW.
+Delegates will be asked to build and maintain relationships with members on their contact sheet, for the purpose of getting them involved in organizing projects, other committees, and for giving everyone a face for the IWW.

-- Reports by the 5th changes in membership information.
+- Reports changes in membership information.

 Article 5: Finances

 - The GMB shall maintain a bank account in their name for the purposes of organizing and union expenses.
 It shall be the responsibility of the Branch Secretary-Treasurer to keep a balanced ledger of this account, and to act as liaison between the branch and our bank.

 - The primary purposes of maintaining a bank account are to supplement the financial needs of GMB organizing projects, and to contribute to the expenses of the union hall(s).

 - The Branch Secretary-Treasurer is authorized to dispense budgeted funds and discretionary emergency expenditures not to exceed $150 per month.
 All emergency expenditures must be reported to the Branch.